Monday, 23 December 2024

 Discover 'Ask FT', the Financial Times' AI chatbot, offering personalised answers from decades of articles to subscribers.

 In an age where artificial intelligence (AI) is reshaping how we access information, the Financial Times (FT) has taken a significant step forward.
-Introducing ‘Ask FT', a chatbot designed to serve its subscribers with knowledge from decades of the outlet's published articles.
-This cutting-edge tool aims to provide users with precise, natural language answers to their queries, leveraging the outlet's extensive archive as its source.
+Introducing ‘Ask FT’, a generative AI chatbot designed to serve its subscribers with knowledge from decades of the outlet’s published articles.
+This cutting-edge tool aims to provide users with precise, natural language answers to their queries, leveraging the outlet’s extensive archive as its source.

 A tailored approach to information

-Unlike general AI bots such as ChatGPT, Copilot, or Gemini, ‘Ask FT' offers answers based exclusively on the FT's content, ensuring a more refined and reliable source of information.
-For example, when inquired about the leadership of Microsoft's AI division, the chatbot promptly delivered a current answer, highlighting the recent appointment of DeepMind co-founder Mustafa Suleyman.
+Unlike general AI bots such as ChatGPT, Copilot, or Gemini, ‘Ask FT’ offers answers based exclusively on the FT’s content, ensuring a more refined and reliable source of information.
+For example, when inquired about the leadership of ‘s AI division, the chatbot promptly delivered a current answer, highlighting the recent appointment of DeepMind co-founder Mustafa Suleyman.
 It even cited specific FT articles as sources, providing a comprehensive and up-to-date response.

 However, the tool is not without its flaws.
 Some answers have shown inconsistencies, such as incorrectly including Nikki Haley as a contender in the 2024 US presidential race despite her withdrawal.
 Despite these hiccups, the potential of ‘Ask FT’ is undeniable.
 It offers insights on a range of topics, from current events to more in-depth explorations into the FT’s historical archives.